Happy Monday lovelies!!!!

 4 – Be prepared

-Be prepared for stressful times, enjoyable times and all of above.
+Be prepared for stressful times, enjoyable times and all of the above.
 Expect a rollercoaster.
 Be prepared for deadline after deadline, for weird sleeping and eating habits.
 Just.
 Be.
 Prepared.

-I know four is a weird number to end on but I hope these tips help you out and make your time at university a lot easier and much more enjoyable!
+I hope these tips help you out and make your time at university a lot easier and much more enjoyable!
 At the end of the day, you just need to focus on you and what you are doing.
 You need to make sure you take care of yourself and that you are having time to breathe.
 University is quite tough and at times you will feel like giving up however if there is a will then there is a way.
 Always remember why you choose this path and that is your will.
 With this will, you will easily find your way through university.

 Just in case you have missed the other post in this sequel, I have attached the link below 🙂